 In 2011, following careful planning by our BMCC Bushcare officer, the bushcare group commenced an ecological restoration project on the former Lawson golf course site, with the prime objectives of restoring a former natural woodland site that many decades ago had been converted to a mowed grass area, and also widening the riparian corridor of Lawson Creek and swamp in order to restore ecological function there.
 The project area extended over approximately 2000 square metres.
 Two restoration techniques were used:

 - Planting: local provenance (sourced from the mid-Mountains area) species were obtained from a Blue Mountains specialist native plant nursery for planting.

 - Natural regeneration: the area was fenced, allowing natural regeneration via dispersed seed from the adjoining healthy Eucalyptus and Angophora woodland to flourish.
 Tree seed for nursery propagation is hard to collect due to tree height, and natural regeneration helps to overcome this problem.

-In 2016 the riparian planting/regeneration area is thriving and average shrub/tree height is 2-3 metres, with good diversity of species.
-Strengthening ecological communities is one of many ways to combat climate change: a valuable water resource is being protected, carbon storage is maintained and enhanced, genetic diversity is promoted and wildlife corridors provide native animals with opportunities to adapt to temperature and rainfall changes.
+Restoring and strengthening ecological communities is one of many ways to combat climate change: a valuable water resource is being protected, carbon storage is maintained and enhanced, genetic diversity is promoted and wildlife corridors provide native animals with opportunities to adapt to temperature and rainfall changes.
 Many thanks to our bushcare officer for initiating this project.